limewolf6/Retro-spaceship-game/README.md

   Bullets: Shoots Lasers one press/click at a time.

-  Destruction: Lasers hit aliens and exact area marked by a cross (X).
+  Destruction: Lasers hit aliens and gets removed